Icon of Christ and Abbot Mena: Description

-Dated to the 8th century, the icon depicts Christ with his cruciform halo behind him and standing next to Abbot Saint Menas (from the fifth century, not to be confused with Saint Menas the martyr of the early fourth century AD) who is also depicted with a halo indicating his sainthood.
-We know that the icon is of Jesus Christ and the abbot because there is writing above each of their heads stating "ΨΟΤΕΡ (Savior)" and "ΑΠΑ ΜΗΝΑ ΠΡΟΕΙCΤΟC (Father Mena, guardian)" when translated.
-With an ornately designed Bible with jewels adorning the cover in his left hand and his right hand on the abbot's far shoulder, Christ is asserting protection over Mena.
-The two are side-by-side with the abbot being slightly smaller when compared, clutching a scroll in one hand with the other hand gesturing in a blessing motion.
+Dated to the second half of the 6th century, before Arab occupation, the icon depicts Christ with his cruciform halo behind him and standing next to Abbot Saint Menas (from the fifth century, not to be confused with Saint Menas the martyr of the early fourth century AD) who is also depicted with a halo indicating his sainthood.
+The identification of the figures in the icon as Jesus Christ and the abbot is established by inscriptions above their heads, which read "ΨΟΤΕΡ (Savior)" and "ΑΠΑ ΜΗΝΑ ΠΡΟΕΙCΤΟC (Father Mena, guardian)".
+Christ is depicted holding an ornately designed, jewel-encrusted Bible in his left hand, while his right hand rests on the abbot's far shoulder, symbolizing his protective authority over Mena.
+The two figures stand side by side, with the abbot depicted slightly smaller in comparison.
+Mena holds a scroll in one hand, with the other hand gesturing in a blessing motion.

 Christ, with his arm around the abbot is giving a sort of "introduction to the people" as he takes his place with the angels.
 Both are shown wearing a tunic and pallium, though of different colors.
 (Christ in purple with blue highlight and Mena in brown.)
 Christ has a small round beard, mustache and long wavy hair and Mena is grey-haired and bearded.
 The noticeably large eyes are intended to be exaggerated in the composition.
 The color gradients where the background has green and brown hills that blend into an apricot-hued sky are clearly 6th century design, indicative of the Coptic, the largest Christian group in the region.
 The Egyptian church developed its own art traditions during the 6th century and used them in creating this icon and others like it.